phoerious/InsertCoin-Docs/en-US/installation/index.markdown

 well, place it next to the InsertCoin file on your SD card and repeat the steps below for it (if not stated otherwise in your kernel's docs).

+Attention!
+If stated explicitly for the new version, you need to do a full wipe again.
+Otherwise, this step is optional.

  1. Place the update on the SD card.
  2. Boot into recovery by powering off your device and turning it back on whilst holding down the power + volume down keys.
  3. Scroll down (volume keys) to “recovery” then press the power key.
  4. scroll to “install zip from your sdcard” and press the power key.
  5. Scroll to “choose zip from sdcard” and press the power key.
- 8. Scroll to the InsertCoin update (i.e InsertCoin_Sensation_Android_x.x.x_Stable_x.x.x.zip)
+ 6. Scroll to the InsertCoin update (i.e InsertCoin_Sensation_Android_x.x.x_Stable_x.x.x.zip)
     then press the power key.
- 9. Wait for the install to finish.
+ 7. Wait for the install to finish.
- 10. Push the back button, select “reboot system now” and press the power key.
+ 8. Push the back button, select “reboot system now” and press the power key.